ajavamind/A3DCamera/README.md

 * RIGHT Button: Toggle between live view and review of last captured photo in display mode set by the middle button.

 ### Limitations
 Captured images are on par in quality with the native camera app.
-However, with this camera images may still need adjustments for vertical alignment, horizontal perspective, contrast, color saturation, and sharpening.
+However, with this camera images may still need adjustments for vertical alignment, horizontal perspective, contrast, color saturation, color balance, and sharpening.

 Color balance adjustments are not implemented.
 Exposure lock is not implemented.